How To Get A Project Management Career

 And you did.

-Project management as a career is now in your blood.
+Project management is now in your blood.
 It’s something that you’ve done for a number of years and despite even wanting to try other things, it always keeps pulling you back.
 It’s a natural fit for you and comes easily.

 Finally, you find out that there is even a professional certification you can earn to become recognized as a professional project manager.
 What a thrill.
 You print out all the paperwork and requirements for what is needed and you start putting your plan together of how you will attack this challenge.
 Initially, the requirements seem daunting and prohibitive, but you find yourself a mentor from within the association that is kind, patient and understanding and walks you through the entire process of studying, filling out the applications and taking the test.